Krypton-Suite/Extended-Toolkit/README.md

 ## 2021-08-xx - Build 2108 - August 2021 (Canary)
 * New icon
+* New `KryptonExceptionCaptureDialog` - it is now possible to display an exception in a window along with a typical messagebox
 * Broken toolkit up into smaller modules - see list for available modules (Not all modules will be completed yet)
 * Improved documentation
 * New `Krypton.Toolkit.Suite.Extended.DataGridView` module